-SUMMARY: The U.S. Department of Energy (DOE) issues a final rule that implements provisions in the Energy Conservation and Production Act, as amended by the Energy Policy Act of 2005 and the Energy Independence and Security Act of 2007, that require DOE to establish sustainable design standards for the siting, design, and construction of all new Federal buildings.
-The standards in today’s final rule apply to all new Federal Buildings and to certain major renovations.
-Under the regulations established today, if a Federal agency chooses to use a green building certification system for a new building or major renovation covered by today’s rule, the green building certification system must meet the certification standards established in today’s rule.
-This final rule also requires the use of solar hot water heaters in certain new buildings and major renovations covered by today’s rule, to the extent life-cycle cost-effective.
+SUMMARY: The U.S. Department of Energy (DOE) issues a final rule that implements a provision in the Energy Conservation and Production Act, as amended by the Energy Independence and Security Act of 2007, which requires DOE to identify a green building certification system and level that DOE determines to be the most likely to encourage a comprehensive and environmentally-sound approach to certification of green buildings.
+DOE’s green building certification system review must be based on the General Services Administration’s review of third-party green building certification systems and levels and criteria outlined in the Energy Independence and Security Act of 2007.
+Under the regulations established today, if a Federal agency chooses to use a green building certification system for a new building or major renovation covered by today’s rule, the green building certification system for Federal buildings must meet the certification standards established in today’s rule.

-Finally, today’s final rule also updates the maximum period for estimating and comparing life-cycle costs for Federal buildings from 25 years to 40 years.

 DATES: This rule is effective [INSERT DATE 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
-The incorporation by reference of certain publications listed in the rule is approved by the Director of the Office of the Federal Register as of [INSERT DATE 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
+The Director of the Federal Register approved the incorporation by reference of certain publications listed on December 4, 2006, August 10, 2011, and July 9, 2013.

 ADDRESSES: This rulemaking can be identified by docket number EE-RM/STD-02-112 and or RIN number 1904-AC13.